jakejx/eglot-hierarchy/README.md

 # Introduction
-`eglot-calltree` adds support LSP's incoming and outgoing call hierarchy methods.
+`eglot-hierarchy` adds support LSP's incoming and outgoing call hierarchy methods.
 It displays the call hierarchy in a tree widget for easy navigation.